Anton Hoffmann: Beginnings

 Anton was registered as involved in masonry when settling in Bydgoszcz: it seems likely he began his apprenticeship in Łobżenica, knowing the basics of profession while arriving in Bromberg at age 23, where he worked as an independent (his first own designs date back to 1847).
 However, he was getting educated under the direction of mason masters (Hermann Donner, Emst Koch, Johann Wilhelm Krause, Friedrich Meyer, Gottlieb Meyer, Carl Schultz and Wilhelm Adolph Sieg).
 Anton received his Masonry Master's diploma between 1855 and 1857.

 On 8 May 1866 Anton Hoffmann married Michalina Święcicka (née Woytalewicz), widow of a Bydgoszcz shoemaker, in the parish church of Saints Marcin and Mikołaj in Bydgoszcz.
 Michalina from the first marriage had eight children, the younger still living with her.

 Among them was seven-year-old Józef Stanisław (1859–1913), whom Hoffmann educated as a builder.
-Ha was to become one of the most famous Bydgoszcz architect, i.e. Józef Święcicki.
+He was to become one of the most famous Bydgoszcz architect, i.e. Józef Święcicki.
 In 1881–1882, Anton and Józef set up a common design studio.